A row of books viewed from above

 Additional information

-You must attend a pre-sessional Maths course in the week before the MSc in Economics for Development begins.
+You must attend a pre-sessional Maths course in the week before the Induction Week sessions for the MSc in Economics for Development begins.
 There is no charge for the course, but you will need to pay for accommodation and living expenses during this period.
-The department estimates that this accommodation will cost between £250 and £400 depending on the college and the type of accommodation.
-Also as part of your course requirements, you will choose a dissertation, a project or a thesis topic.
+The department estimates that this accommodation will cost between £250 and £500 depending on the college and the type of accommodation.
+Also as part of your course requirements, you will choose a dissertation topic.
 Please note that, depending on your choice of topic and the research required to complete it, you may incur additional expenses, such as travel expenses, research expenses, and field trips.
 You will need to meet these additional costs, although you may be able to apply for small grants from your department and/or college to help you cover some of these expenses.

 Living costs